jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 ## Requirements

-We could not find a single scheme for specifying RQSs.
+We could not find a single scheme for specifying RQCs.
 Basically the difficulty is in the range of angles.
-We want to be able to specify semi-circles and to be able to specify colinear RQSs.
+We want to be able to specify semi-circles and to be able to specify colinear RQCs.
 We want to be able to specify cases near these with convenience and accuracy.

 It is also important that the specification of the curves be invariant on transformation.
-This means that we get the same RQS if (a) we find a curve path, or points along one, and then apply a transformation, or (b) we transform the specification and find the curve path.
+This means that we get the same RQC if (a) we find a curve path, or points along one, and then apply a transformation, or (b) we transform the specification and find the curve path.